gauniverseorg/ga-docs/docs/Core-Features/User-Management/User-Roles.md

 ---
 # User Roles

 In the overview you can add and delete roles, and edit basic information about user roles, mainly whether they are used by admins or everyone in the overview, the individual roles are defined.
 Roles in italic are imported from capsules.
 Roles in bold are overridden imported roles.
-The Roles Initial Admin and User are provided by GA Universe.
+The Roles Initial Admin and User are provided by General Admin.
 The properties here are:

 | Property | Description |
 | --- | --- |